happypeter/githome/wiki.md

   - laundry drain 50mm
 - toliet
   - from the center of the drain hole to side wall 15inch, the the back finished wall 12inch
+    - I will make it 40cm to the finished wall, 48cm to the unfinished wall
     - https://hammerpedia.clickfunnels.com/order-form
   - don't use sanitary tee horizontally https://youtu.be/xpsLXmntINE?t=105
     - use these https://youtu.be/w5fMZBRtQ24?t=132 for horizontally connect two pipes